geoffmunn/utility-scripts/docs/workflows.md

 ### Redelegate rewards - *redelegate*

 Redelegation is a special action because it only works if you have completed a 'withdraw' step beforehand.
-The redelegation action keeps track of what has been withdrawn and will redelegate some or all of this amount back.
+The redelegation action keeps track of what has been withdrawn from each validator and will redelegate some or all of this amount back.
 This allows you to hold an amount in the wallet balance which will not be touched in the redelegation step.

 **Definition:**